-Gervase is Coach Training Alliance Certified Life & Leadership Coach for Mamas, and the founder of Your Mommy Soul Tribe™ here at Shiny.
+Gervase is Coach Training Alliance Certified Life & Leadership Coach for Mamas, and the founder of your Mommy Soul Tribe™ here at Shiny.
 Happy.
 Human™.
-She’s leading a movement that gives permission + resources to women ready to have it ALL in business and #MomLife.
+She teaches mamas how to take care of themselves and reclaim their pre-baby identities, and she’s leading a movement that gives women permission + coaching to have it ALL in business and mom life.

 Hi!
 My name’s Gervase (it’s a family name, pronounced “jer-vaze”), and I’m a mom.
 Just like you.
 I have a potty mouth, am fluent in sarcasm, super sensitive, and obnoxiously abusive of the caps lock (as you will discover in .5 seconds).
 I want very, very deeply, to be an extraordinary role model to my 2-year-old daughter, Aria.
 It’s pretty much what gets me out of bed in the morning (well she is LITERALLY what wakes me up in the morning, but I obviously mean on a deeper level, as well).

 The thing is, along with this uncontainable adoration for my daughter and deep desire to be my BEST for her, I’ve felt lots of “non-motherly” things since becoming a mother.

 While I’m usually perceived as shiny and happy—and I am—sometimes I’m just HUMAN, and I troll Facebook or snap at my husband or ignore my kid so I can get some work done.
 I also lose my patience, can be super hard on myself, and have a tendency to overindulge in the two main food groups—caffeine and wine.

 When I became a mother, I felt a deep, secret shame in my dark human moments.
 I also distinctly remember the feeling of crushing isolation that accompanied those moments after friends and family resumed their normal lives of work, yoga, happy hours and grocery shopping in peace.